cs3110/textbook/src/chapters/ds/amortized.md

 pretending its cost is 2 instead of 1, it's still the case that 2 is a constant.
 And the `dequeue` operation is amortized constant time:

-- If `dequeue` doesn't need to reverse the back, it really does just constant work, and
+- If `dequeue` doesn't need to reverse the inbox, it really does just constant work, and

-- If `dequeue` does need to reverse a back list with $n$ elements, it already has $n$ units of work "saved up" from each of the enqueues of those $n$ elements.
+- If `dequeue` does need to reverse an inbox with $n$ elements, it already has $n$ units of work "saved up" from each of the enqueues of those $n$ elements.